 “Recycled water” means water which, as a result of treatment of waste, is suitable for a direct beneficial use or a controlled use that would not otherwise occur and is therefore considered a valuable resource (CWC, § 13050(n)).
-The amendment of the Basin Plan to include Biological Objectives will not prevent the development and use of recycled water.
+The amendment of the Basin Plan to include the Stream Biological Objective will not prevent the development and use of recycled water.
 On January 17, 2014, Governor Brown signed a proclamation declaring a drought State of Emergency in California.
 The Governor ordered the State Water Board to take a number of actions to address the drought, including: 1) execute a statewide water conservation campaign; 2) expedite processing of water transfers, as called for in Executive Order B-21-13; 3) immediately consider petitions requesting consolidation of the places of use of the State Water Project and federal Central Valley Project, which would streamline water transfers and exchanges between water users within the areas of these two major water projects; 4) accelerate funding for water supply enhancement projects; 5) put water right holders throughout the State on notice that they may be directed to cease or reduce water diversions based on water shortages; 6) consider modifying requirements for reservoir releases or diversion limitations, where existing requirements were established to implement a water quality control plan; and 7) take actions necessary to make water immediately available.

 The San Diego Water Board has made it a priority to facilitate the use of recycled water in a manner that protects beneficial uses (San Diego Water Board 2013), and regional water purveyors are continually evaluating ways to increase the use of recycled water in response to drought conditions and as a way to reduce the region’s dependence on imported water sources.
 The San Diego Water Board currently regulates the discharge of recycled water for storage as part of the drinking water purification process (“indirect potable reuse”) as well as for discharges to land for irrigation purposes and for groundwater augmentation.
 The State Board has a Policy for Water Quality Control for Recycled Water (Recycled Water Policy, State Water Board 2013), whose purpose is to “provide direction to the Regional Water Quality Control Boards (Regional Water Boards), proponents of recycled water projects, and the public regarding the appropriate criteria to be used by the State Water Board and the Regional Water Boards in issuing permits for recycled water projects.”

 The San Diego Water Board is currently working with dischargers on proposed projects to discharge recycled water to reservoirs for indirect potable reuse (San Diego Water Board 2013b).
-Reservoirs are not included in the proposed Biological Objectives and, unlike streams, are artificial waterbodies managed specifically for drinking water and recreation.
+Reservoirs are not included in the proposed the Stream Biological Objective and, unlike streams, are artificial waterbodies managed specifically for drinking water and recreation.
 The system for the indirect potable reuse program may require permits to discharge to non-reservoir receiving waters associated with emergency overflow events or operational diversions for public health due to system failures or other emergencies.
-It is possible such events could result in a discharge into waters covered by Biological Objectives.
+It is possible such events could result in a discharge into waters covered by the Stream Biological Objective.
 However, it is speculative to determine if such a discharge may or may not occur.
-Regardless, Biological Objectives would not prevent the discharge, but would be used, in conjunction with existing chemistry-based water quality objectives, to evaluate if the discharge impacts beneficial uses, consistent with the Recycled Water Policy.
+Regardless, the Stream Biological Objective would not prevent the discharge, but would be used, in conjunction with existing chemistry-based water quality objectives, to evaluate if the discharge impacts beneficial uses, consistent with the Recycled Water Policy.